 – tups are sheep, so, no escape from the heads, then?
 Venison is widely available and popular – the roasting needs care as it is such a lean meat.

 Second course?
 Well, that’s what it says in the original.
-More like ‘final wave’.
-Anyway, this section moves seamlessly into puddings after a savoury start comprising
+More like ‘final crushing assault’.
+Anyway, this section moves seamlessly into puddings after a savoury start comprising:

 Roast fowls, with Drappit Egg,

 or Lamb’s Head Dressed